Paspartout/ogo-shell/README.md

 - Display Metadata/Details of files
 - Audio Player
 	- Supported Formats: MP3, OGG, WAV, FLAC, Modules(MOD,XM,IT,S3M)
-	- Plays all audio files in a folder
+	- Plays all audio files in a folder as a playlist
 	- Audio can be played through Speaker or external DAC

 There are a lot more ideas for features and improvements.